scramjetorg/transform-hub/README.md

 ## Install CLI and execute :white_check_mark:

-Thi installation was already done at the end of the [Installation](#installation-clamp) section, just before starting STH.
+CLI installation was already done at the end of the [Installation](#installation-clamp) section, just before starting STH.
 But it is worth mentioning, that there are two ways to install the CLI:

 - from the source code.
-In the root folder, after building, run the commands:
+In the root folder, **after building**, run the commands:

 ```bash
 npm i -g ./dist/cli # install CLI globally from the source folder